daleonpz/daleonpz.github.io/_posts/2017-04-14-my-knee-hurts.md

 Train hard is great, but don't be reckless.
 Your body has to recover from the stress that implies moving around.
-Overtraining can lead to injuries, also it cannot allow you to do your best because you will be to tired to do so.
+Over training can lead to injuries, also it cannot allow you to do your best because you will be too tired to do so.

-Moreover, having a training log or journal can be very benefitial.
+Moreover, having a training log or journal can be very beneficial.
-It will help you to analize and rethink your training.
+It will help you to analyze and re plan your training.
 Also, if you have an injury it will help you to track when and why it happened.
 This information is relevant to your therapist, it will improve your recovery time as well as your results.

 Learning the proper technique is it super important, maybe the most important thing.
 You will prevent a lot of injuries, it will allow you to practice parkour for your whole life.
-Another benefict is that you will progress faster, since your will not spend time in fixing bad forms.
+Another benefit is that you will progress faster, since your will not spend time in fixing bad forms.
 Always **quality over quantity**.

 Third: